lexingxie/academic-graph/readme.md

 ### developer workflow to analyze a new conference /venue

-0) prep Paper.db (once and for all) first run prune_papers.ipynb then import the result to sqlite sqlite> create table paper_pruned(id text, year integer, venueid string);                │xlx@braun:~/d2/MicrosoftAcademicGraph$ sqlite> .separator ","                                                                   │xlx@braun:~/d2/MicrosoftAcademicGraph$ sqlite> .import ./data_txt/Papers_pruned.txt paper_pruned
+0) prep Paper.db (once for each new version of MAG data) first run prune_papers.ipynb then import the result to sqlite

+sqlite> create table paper_pruned(id text, year integer, venueid string);                │xlx@braun:~/d2/MicrosoftAcademicGraph$ sqlite> .separator ","                                                                   │xlx@braun:~/d2/MicrosoftAcademicGraph$ sqlite> .import ./data_txt/Papers_pruned.txt paper_pruned

+note:
-note: 75M+ papers with unknown venues among 125M in all
+75M+ papers with unknown venues among 120M in all   (jan 2016) 73M+ papers with unknown venues among 126M in all   (jan 2016)

 1) get subset for its published papers: